LombreBlanche34/krunker_lobby_finder/readme.md

 - Press **F2** to refresh and show the current lobbies.

 ## How to Use
-1. Copy or include `matchmaker.js` in your userscripts folder.
+1. Copy `matchmaker.js` in your userscripts folder.
 2. Press **F2** while on the Krunker main page to load available games.
 3. Click **Join** to enter a game lobby.